sebasmonia/pyquebec/README.md

 Known issues (help/guidance appreciated!):

-* Must be converted to a real package (to auto install dependencies, etc.)
+* Package configuration is not completed.
+After we will be able to publish to PyPI!
-* Improve query interface (in progress)
+* The API for querying needs a few tweaks.
+Suggestions are welcome.
 * Decide on other SQL features to support beyond querying (UPDATES, INSERTS, etc, would it make sense?)